What you’ll gain

 - The possibility of professional productions at professional companies (the many members of our BU Professional Theatre Initiative, Boston Playwrights’ Theatre, the Potomac Theatre Project, and New Repertory Theatre to name just a few)

-- A plan for what to do next (within a community of friends with whom to accomplish it)
+- A plan for what to do next (and a community of friends with whom you may accomplish your goals)